mrcrb/Light2DReplacementHelp/README.md

 # Light2DReplacementHelp
-Example project created to ask for help.
+Example **Godot 3.1.1** project created to ask for help.
 I want to replace Light2D with sprite blending to achieve the same visual effect (as on Android Light2D has performance issues when there are 4 or more of them at the same time).

 This is with Light2D (and what I want to achieve without Light2D):